A. L. Zissu: Hasidic scholar and journalistic debut

 Abraham Leib was born into a Hasidic Jewish family in Piatra Neamț.
 His surname was the Romanianized form of the given name "Züs", but is coincidentally spelled the same as an Aromanian name, also used in Romania, which signifies "living sibling".
 His parents were Pincu Zissu, a bank accountant, and his wife Hinda-Lea; he had nine siblings.
 The Zissus were traditionally involved in Jewish community life, with Pincu cited as an organizer of vigils held in Bârlad for the victims of the 1905 Kishinev pogrom.
 Several sources describe Abraham as the brother-in-law of poet-journalist Tudor Arghezi and uncle of photographer Eleazar "Eli" Teodorescu, through his sister Constanța Zissu.
-However, more detailed accounts indicate Constanța was born in Pitești to an unrelated Zissu family.
+However, more detailed accounts show Constanța as being born in Pitești to an unrelated Zissu family.

 Zissu held the belief that his birthplace was intimately connected with Hasidic history, proposing that parts of Ceahlău Massif, known as Valea Jidovului ("Jew's Valley"), were named for Baal Shem Tov.
 He received a semi-formal Talmudic education, excelling in the study of both Hebrew and Yiddish sources; he may also have been well acquainted with the Kabbalah, which informed his later work as a novelist.
 At age twenty, he obtained a rabbi's diploma; although this was recognized by Casa Școalelor agency, he never practiced.
 At Piatra Neamț, the Zissu siblings had for a friend the younger Eugen Relgis, later a noted anarchist ideologue and writer of Jewish topics.
 Visiting Iași, Zissu formed a lasting bond with the Jewish intellectuals Elias and Moses Schwarzfeld, being introduced to their literary circle.

 In December 1907, Zissu and D. Kahane represented Piatra at the 10th Zionist Conference, held in Galați.
 Here, he advocated for a "spiritual Zionism", which he viewed as more important than group organization.
 Zissu had begun writing for the Iași-based Egalitatea magazine in 1904, aged sixteen, and did so until 1910.
 That year, he entered into conflict with the city's students, who were under the influence of antisemitic professor A. C. Cuza.
 Also in 1910, he was hired at Iași's Moldova Bank, where he led a workers' strike in 1914.
 He was also involved with the Jewish cultural movement in Iași, working alongside Samson Lazăr-Șaraga, Iacob Ashel Groper, and Jacob Itzhak Niemirower.
 In February 1912, he and I. Schoenberg represented Iași at the "30 Years of Zionism" celebration in Bucharest, where they met writer Nahum Sokolow.
 Around that time, Zissu also met and befriended the painter Reuven Rubin, "a sort of disciple" of his who emigrated to France in 1923.